norahellstadius/AC215_MOMA_LISA/README.md

 ## AC215 - Milestone 4 - MOMA Lisa

+This Milestone encomposed:
+1. Model deployment
+2. ML pipeline

 ## Model Deployment
 In this part we deploy our model on  Google Cloud's Vertex AI using a custom Docker container.
-It encompasses building a Docker image, pushing it to Google Cloud Registry (GCR), and deploying the model using the pushed image.
+It encompassed building a Docker image, pushing it to Google Cloud Registry (GCR), and deploying the model using the pushed image.
 Below we provide a step-by-step guide of the process we followed:

 ### Prerequisites:
    - **Google Cloud SDK**: Install the Google Cloud SDK on your local machine.